 - Battery-powered radio or television and extra batteries; land line phone with cord (Cordless phones require electricity to operate);

-- Battery-powered or windup alarm clock; a supply of bottled water (one gallon per person per day);
+- Battery-powered or windup alarm clock;

 - Non-perishable foods that require no heating;

 - Hand-operated can opener, blankets, bedding, or sleeping bags and a change of clothes;

 - First Aid kit and prescription medications;

 - Special items for infants, the elderly or family members with special needs; pet supplies;

 - Extra set of car keys and house keys;

 - Telephone numbers for emergency services and your utility companies.